gin66/FastAccelStepper/extras/doc/FastAccelStepper_API.md

 ```cpp
   void forceStopAndNewPosition(uint32_t new_pos);
 ```
-get the target position for the current move
+get the target position for the current move.
+As of now, this position is the view of the stepper task.
+This means, the value will stay unchanged after a move/moveTo until the stepper task is executed.
 ```cpp
   int32_t targetPos() { return _rg.targetPosition(); }
 ```